wordswords/dotfiles/README.md

 3. `C` `A` and `D` resize the blame window up until the commit, author and date respectively.
 4. `g?` displays help with more commands.

-## Git Fugitive Status Window

-1. `:Git` to bring up the interactive git status message while on a changed track file.
-2. `a` to stage or `d` to unstage a file
-3. `:Git commit` will commit the staged files
-4. `:Git push` will push the commit
-5. `:Git diff` will open a diff
-6. `g?` displays help with more commands.

 ## Git Fugitive Mergetool